441 East 148th Street

 The ideal candidate will have:

-- M.A., Ed.M or Master’s degree in relevant science education.
+- A M.A., Ed.M or Master’s degree in relevant content area.

-- A minimum of 2 years of demonstrated success as a middle school science teacher.
+- A minimum of 2 years of demonstrated success as a full-time elementary classroom teacher.

 - Demonstrated success working in a high-performing, urban school setting preferred.